instill-ai/cortex/packages/design-tokens/README.md

 ### The Tokens Studio's token

-The tokens comes from Token Studio's plugin will be stored in the /tokens folder and convert into git.
-(The plugin will treat this repo as a remote storage.
-So it's forbiddened to directly change the tokens stored in this folder)
+The tokens that come from Token Studio's plugin will be stored in the /tokens folder and committed into git.
+(The plugin will treat this repo as remote storage.
+So it's forbidden to directly change the tokens stored in this folder)

-The stucture will looks like.
+The structure will look like this.

-- `global.json`: This file has all the style a designer need to construct a proper design-tokens.
-Right now the owner is our design Dani.
+- `global.json`: This file has all the styles a designer needs to construct a proper design-tokens.
+Right now the owner is our designer Dani.
-- `/semantic`: This folder store the base of the design tokens.
+- `/semantic`: This folder stores the base of the design tokens.
 We will construct the base TailwindCSS preset from this file
-- `/theme`: This folder store the theme related tokens.
+- `/theme`: This folder stores the theme-related tokens.
 We will construct the theme CSS variables from this file

 ```
 ├── tokens